Anazarius/Calculator/README.md

 ## FAQ

 ### Why did you develop this project?
-- I  with project 'cause i have a lot of time.
+- I did this project 'cause i have a lot of time.